rdkcentral/Thunder/README.md

 *  -DPROTOCOLS=ON ,Include the protocols library.
 *  -DTRACING=ON ,Include the tracing library.
 *  -DPLUGINS=ON ,Include the plugin library.
-*  -DDEBUG=ON ,Enable debug build for WPEFramework.
+*  -DDEBUG=ON ,Enable debug build for Thunder.
-*  -DWCHAR_SUPPORT=ON ,Enable support for WCHAR in WPEFramework.
+*  -DWCHAR_SUPPORT=ON ,Enable support for WCHAR in Thunder.

 **Internal plugins**
 * [Controller](Source/WPEFramework/ControllerPlugin.md)